davegimo/philosophers/README.md

 ### Abstract

-An accademic project developed for the Web Information Retrieval class at Sapienza Università di Roma, Master Degree in Computer Engineering A.Y.
+An academic project developed for the Web Information Retrieval class at Sapienza Università di Roma, Master Degree in Computer Engineering A.Y.
 2017-18
 The goal of the project is to rank philosophers based on their influence using Google's PageRank and HITS algorithm.

 ### Approach